NewMusicSA: Partnerships and Funding

 Since its foundation, NewMusicSA has worked with a number of other South African and international music and cultural organisations, such as multiple Universities, the UNISA Music Foundation and the South African National Youth Orchestra to provide opportunities for emerging South African composers.
 In 2008 the archive of NewMusicSA, which includes much documentary information and numerous unique music scores by South African composers was donated to the Documentation Centre for Music (DOMUS) at the University of Stellenbosch (Western Cape).
 NewMusicSA has collaborated with the Visby International Composers Centre (VICC) in Sweden for residencies of South African composers.

-Funding organisations of NewMusicSA have included the National Lotteries Commission, the Department of Arts and Culture, the National Arts Council, the Southern African Music Rights Organisation (SAMRO), Business & Arts South Africa (BASA), The Arts & Culture Trust-Nedbank, Goethe Institut, ProHelvetia, the Embassy of Austria, the Embassy of the Kingdom of the Netherlands, the School of Arts Institute of Chicago, the Rupert Foundation, the Distell Foundation, and the Oppenheimer Memorial Trust.
+Funding organisations of NewMusicSA have included the National Lotteries Commission, the Department of Arts and Culture, the National Arts Council, the Southern African Music Rights Organisation (SAMRO), Business & Arts South Africa (BASA), The Arts & Culture Trust-Nedbank, Goethe Institut, Pro Helvetia, the Embassy of Austria, the Embassy of the Kingdom of the Netherlands, the School of Arts Institute of Chicago, the Rupert Foundation, the Distell Foundation, and the Oppenheimer Memorial Trust.

 Governance

 The board members as of 2020 are: Diale Mabitsela (Chair), David Lephoto (Treasurer), Lukas Ligeti (Liaison), Adeyemi Oladiran, Nonkululeko Phiri and Jeanne Zaidel-Rudolph (Non-exec/advisor).

-Past Chairs include Michael Blake, Douglas Scott, Chris Jeffery, Mokale Koapeng, Christopher Walton, Cameron Harris, Angie Mullins, William Fourie, S’fisokuhle Jiba Zulu, Malcolm Dedman and Robert Fokkens.
+Past Presidents were Michael Blake, Mokale Koapeng and Chris Walton.
+Past Chairs were: Cameron Harris, Angie Mullins, William Fourie, Chris Jeffery, Douglas Scott, Sifisokuhle Jiba Zulu, Malcolm Dedman and Robert Fokkens.